How we are helping

 Given PNG's sovereign responsibility and financial ability to undertake basic service delivery, Australia is increasingly focusing its efforts in the health, education, infrastructure and law and justice sectors to further develop PNG's own capacity to deliver services to its population using its own resources.

-As part of the shift in Australia’s aid investment agreed between our two Governments, we are increasing initiatives focused on private sector-led growth and aid for trade from 23 per cent to 30 per cent of the program over the next three years.
+As part of the shift in Australia's aid investment agreed between our two Governments, we are increasing initiatives focused on private sector-led growth and.
 This includes increased support for transport infrastructure, the business enabling environment, agriculture, innovation and partnerships and financial inclusion.
 We are considering ways to engage the private sector and promote private sector growth in all new aid investments.

 Australia is also increasing support to initiatives that empower women to take on greater leadership roles in public and community life, and participate in the economy.